MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 ![Slack - Bot name & Icon](/images/posts/chatops_on_windows/slack_choose_icon.png "Slack - Bot name & Icon")

 ## Installing Hubot
+Install the `PoshHubot` module in one of two ways:

+* Install it using PowerShell get with `Install-Module -Name PoshHubot`
-Install the `PoshHubot` module by downloading it from git and placing it into your PowerShell Module directory.
+* Manually download the [latest PoshHubot release](https://github.com/MattHodge/PoshHubot/releases) and extract the module your PowerShell Module directory.

-First we are going to create a configuration file that `PoshHubot` will use.
+Once installed, we are going to create a configuration file that `PoshHubot` will use.

 {% highlight powershell %}
 # Import the module